Epictetus24/GOAT/README.md

 # Warning
-It now only works concurrently for multiple hosts/domain names so it's less Denail of Service triggering, also it won't work if there's an empty newline in the targets file.
+It now only works concurrently for multiple hosts/domain names so it's less Denial of Service triggering, also it won't work if there's an empty newline in the targets file.

 # Usage
 ```sh